Arche Resonance Theory

 sin2 θW = 14

-Once the baseline metric weights are fixed and the total geometric coupling is defined through the Lie algebra trace, the tree-level prediction follows immediately: sin2 θW = 1/4 = 0.25, so θW = 30circ.
+Once the baseline metric weights are fixed and total geometric coupling is defined through the Lie algebra trace, the tree-level prediction follows immediately: sin2 θW = 1/4 = 0.25, so θW = 30.

 4.6 Comparison with Measurement